approov/quickstart-flutter-httpclient/REFERENCE.md

 Future<void> setDataHashInToken(String data) async
 ```

-This throws `ApproovException` if the there was a problem changing the data hash.
+This throws `ApproovException` if there was a problem changing the data hash.

 ## FetchToken
 Performs an Approov token fetch for the given `url`.
 This should be used in situations where it is not possible to use the networking interception to add the token.
 Note that the returned token should NEVER be cached by your app, you should call this function when it is needed.